Rockin' Kats

-Rockin' Kats is a platform video game produced by Atlus Software Inc. in 1991 for the Nintendo Entertainment System.
-The side-scrolling game involves the adventures of a cartoon cat in his quest to defeat a criminal gang of dogs that has taken over the city.
+Rockin' Kats (originally released in Japan as New York Nyankies) is a platform video game produced by Atlus Software Inc. in 1991 for the Nintendo Entertainment System.
+The side-scrolling game involves the adventures of an anthropomorphic cat in his quest to defeat a criminal gang of dogs that has taken over New York City.

 Plot

 The player takes control of Willy, a rising young jazz cat in New York City who goes by the stage name of "The Rockin' Kat."
 However, the local crime boss, Mugsy, kidnaps Willy's girlfriend, Jill.
-To rescue Jill and defeat the gangster, Willy must venture through seven different levels or "channels" (from a television set) that feature various themes, thugs and bosses.
+To rescue Jill and defeat the gangster, Willy must venture through seven different levels or "channels" (from a television set) that feature various themes, thugs, and bosses.

 Gameplay

-Willy is armed with a punch gun, that he can launch at the various thugs, or to hook onto and swing from.
+Willy is armed with a punch gun that he can launch at the various thugs, or hook onto and swing from.
 Willy can also use the punch gun to grab and throw certain objects.
 Mastering the punch gun is critical to the player's success in the game.

 There are a total of five stages.
 The first four stages can be played in any order and are selected at the start of the game as "channels" on a TV monitor.
-The fifth and final stage or "channel" becomes available only after the other four have been beaten.
+The fifth and final stage, or "channel," becomes available only after the other four have been beaten.
 The levels include a carnival, a flight atop a moving plane, and a park.
 There's also a "shopping channel", where the player can buy power-ups with cash obtained through the game.
 The items include: